 If you have used Facebook at all, you’ve probably had a friend request from someone you already were friends with.
 That’s usually followed by the friend posting on their real account that they have been hacked and don’t accept that 2nd friend request.
-The truth is, they haven’t been hacked, they’ve been cloned!
-But what does that mean, and how can you prevent being cloned!?!
+The truth is, they haven’t been hacked, they’ve been cloned from information easily accessible to the scammer!

 REASON SCAMMERS CLONE:

 First, the reason a scammer is cloning an account, is so they can fool the victims friends.
-If your best friend writes you on Facebook and says they need money quick because of an emergency, well, you just might want to help that friend out.
+One of the many versions of this scam is your best friend writes you on Facebook and says they need money quick because of an emergency.
+Well, you just might want to help that friend out.
 Especially if they are on vacation and in trouble because their wallet was stolen and they need money to get home.
-The scammers know you are less likely to send money to someone you don’t know, but a friend, you just might.
-It is that trust, that they are trying to steal from the victim of the cloning.
+It is that trust between friends that they are trying to steal from the victim of the cloning.